 “Leave me, Krul.”

 The Chronicler glanced to either side, then back at Kor’Thank.
-“There are things out here that would lay eggs inside you while you still drew breath.
-Beasts that cocoon your flesh and eat you slow, so they could can your pain.
-If you were attacked, then—”
+“There are creatures out here that would rip you open and fill you with eggs.
+Beasts that would cocoon your flesh and eat you a piece at a time, so they could savor your pain.”

 “Let them come.”
 A dark chuckle.
 “I welcome their cruelty.”

 Krul’Dar was at a loss for words.
-After a few seconds, he asked, “Who will rule in your stead?”
+Finally, he asked, “Then who will rule in your stead?”

-Kor’Thank looked over his shoulder, allowing Krul’Dar a glimpse of his rage-narrowed eye.
+Kor’Thank looked over his shoulder, allowing Krul’Dar a glimpse of a rage-narrowed eye.
 “That is something you must decide for yourself.”
-He faced away.

 “I do not know.
-But if I come back, it will be as something wholly different.”
+But if I come back, it will be as something different.”

-He lifted his eyes, scanning the distant peaks.
+Kor’Thank lifted his eyes, scanning the distant peaks.
 “I will make peace with my demons.”
+He clenched his fists.

 “Or I will become them.”